nitoua-21/CodeFr/README.md

 - `lexer.l`: The Flex file responsible for breaking the source code into tokens (lexical analysis).
 - `parser.y`: The Bison file that parses the tokens and generates the abstract syntax tree (syntax analysis).
 - `main.c`: The main entry point of the interpreter.
-- `Makefile`:Automates the build process using gcc, flex, and bison.
+- `Makefile`: Automates the build process using gcc, flex, and bison.
 - `ast.c`, `expression.c`: Contains the logic for evaluating the program's AST (execution).
 - `symbol.c`: Contains the logic for managing the Symbol Table.
 - `helpers`: Helper functions